bhanuonline/learning/docs/git/git.md

 git remote add origin https://github.com/username/repo.git : add a remote a url git fetch origin : To fetch updates from the remote repository

+**Check File Status**

+git ls-files -v | grep docs/git/git.md

+    H indicates the file is up-to-date.
+    S indicates the file is staged.
+    No entry means the file might not be tracked.